FoxLee/fox-4e-styling/README.md

 <a href="https://github.com/FoxLee/fox-4e-styling/assets/10067730/177a18e6-4d3e-4d92-a9a0-2408871a3806"><img src="https://github.com/FoxLee/fox-4e-styling/assets/10067730/177a18e6-4d3e-4d92-a9a0-2408871a3806" width=150></a>

 * Turn it on/off in the module settings.
-* **NEW:** Add text to the automatic tooltips for calculated values on chat cards, so you can check which attributes they include.
-For instructions on usage see the "New Features" in the included "Text Styling Examples" compendium.
+* Add text to the automatic tooltips for calculated values on chat cards, so you can (for example) check which attributes they include.
+For instructions on usage see the included "Styling Manual" compendium.
 * Chat cards for "destinyFeats" sent by NPC actors are styled after monster stat blocks, as per the workaround in use on the NPC character sheet.
 * Recharge powers have monster header colour, since they almost always come from NPCs.
 * I gave rituals a purple header cus, I dunno, I like it.